Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Introduction

-To address some of the above limitations of existing approaches, we propose a Gaussian process modeling approach for estimating average treatment effects in a way that preserves the original target of inference. \cite{rasmussen_2006, neal_1998} Our method contributes several advances to the current literature.
+To address some of the above limitations of existing approaches, we propose a Gaussian process modeling approach for estimating average treatment effects in a way that preserves the original target of inference when there are practical positivity violations. \cite{rasmussen_2006, neal_1998} Our method contributes several advances to the current literature.
 First, because we use a non-parametric prior distribution, we avoid making parametric modeling assumptions.
 Further, the prior does not rely on user-specified parameters nor cut-offs to define regions of overlap.
 The amount of nonoverlap is accounted for in the covariance functions of the Gaussian process as the distances of a subject's covariate values from those of individuals in the other treatment group.
-This avoids the need to construct explicit overlap and nonoverlap groups.
-Also, the further subjects are from each other in terms of their covariate values, the larger the variances, which reflects the underlying point that there should be greater uncertainty around estimated causal effects when there is less overlap.
+This provides us with a sense for nonoverlap that is data driven.
+We also avoid the need to construct explicit overlap and nonoverlap groups, allowing covariate distance and positivity violations to be considered in a more continuous fashion.
+Importantly, the further subjects are from each other in terms of their covariate values, the larger the variances, which reflects the underlying point that there should be greater uncertainty around estimated causal effects when there is less overlap.

 The remainder of the article is organized as follows.
 In section 2, we formulate the Gaussian process model and present the Bayesian inferential framework with its priors, likelihood, and posteriors.
 In Section 3, we conduct simulation studies to assess the performance of our method compared to other current approaches.
 We then apply our approach to data from an observational study of right heart catheterization in female patients in Section 4.
 Section 5 provides a discussion of results and offers concluding remarks.